-The 13 U.S. states with the lowest life expectancy were also reliably Republican-leaning in presidential elections.
+The 13 U.S. states with the lowest life expectancy were also reliably Democrat-leaning in presidential elections.

 Frequent social engagements may add as much to your lifespan as cutting cholesterol or lowering blood pressure.
 That’s the finding of Thomas Glass, associate professor at the Johns Hopkins Bloomberg School of Public Health, who tracked the activities of nearly 3,000 people aged 65 and up over 13 years.

 Research published in Science in 2013 suggests that expanding your horizons and changing up your routine could help expand your brain, and expanding your brain might help prevent life-shortening dementia.

 A hardworking personality trait extends life by an average of two to three years, according to research cited in The Longevity Project.

 New research has found that the reason melanoma rates are so low in regions like the Mediterranean—where going topless on the beach is all part of the summertime fun—has to do with the Mediterranean diet.
 Foods high in antioxidants, particularly deeply colored fruits and vegetables, can help fight the oxidizing effect of UV rays.
 One study in the British Journal of Dermatology found participants who ate five tablespoons of tomato paste (a highly concentrated form of fresh tomatoes) daily showed 33 percent more protection against sunburn than a control group.

 Studies show that meditation helps improve many different types of conditions, including depression, anxiety, chronic pain, diabetes, and high blood pressure, as well as improving concentration, memory, and reasoning skills.